 2. Not apply the heat for too long or too short.

 In many cases, the longer the heat is applied, the better.
-However, duration of heat application should be based on the type of and/or magnitude of injury.
+However, the heat application duration should be based on the type and/or magnitude of the injury.

 It also depends on how patient you are and how willing you are to sit still.
 If sitting still and/or reading or watching TV isn't an option, know that there are many different types of heat wraps, many of which are made to stay on while moving.
 Also, the best heat wraps will maintain their temperature for a long time.

 If you're sensitive to heat, the amount of time you apply the heat should be shorter.
-Also - you may need to use a barrier and/or wrap the hot pack in a towel before applying if it's too hot.
+You may also need to use a barrier and/or wrap the hot pack in a towel before applying if it's too hot.